-Precipitation hardening is a heat treatment process used to help some aluminum alloys reach maximum hardness.
-It is performed after solution heat treatment is complete.
-This process allows for the dissolved elements from the solution heat treatment to fully precipitate out.
-The process of precipitation hardening is also sometimes referred to as artificial aging because not all aluminum alloys can achieve maximum hardness through natural aging alone.
+Precipitation hardening, also sometimes referred to as artificial aging, is a heat treatment process used to bring some aluminum alloys to maximum hardness when natural aging alone is not enough.
+It is performed after solution heat treatment is complete and the process allows for the dissolved elements from the prior heat treatment to fully precipitate out.

 Precipitation Hardening Process